Church of the Nazarene - South Asia Field

 As one of the most fastest growing areas in the Church of the Nazarene in the world.
 South Asia is in a increasing need to nurture new committed leaders; train, equip and deploy them to continue the planting and consolidation of the church in an area of great diversity and demographic and social challenges where Islam, Buddhism and Hinduism converge on a population of hundreds of millions of people.
 With more than 532 million people, the population of children and youth count for more than a third of the population under 18.
 The latest updated information shows that more than 3595 organized churches and more than 3000 of church type missions spread out through 6 districts with more than 135,000 members.
 Today more than never we have a huge task ahead to reach millions of people that need to know and experience the love and compassion of Jesus.
 For that we need urgently to focus in developing new leaders.

 As the church grows and expand to new areas, there is an increasing need to develop new evangelistic strategies as well as strong discipleship ministries aimed to make Christ like disciples in all the countries where we work and plan to enter in the next few years.
-The need for strong and committed Nazarenes leaders in order to respond to the challenge of an growing church is overwhelming, specially if in the next 5 years the goal is to reach and impact the lives of at least 1 million people in the field.
+There is an overwhelming need for a strong and committed Nazarenes leadership in order to respond to the challenge of a growing church, especially within the next 5 years, where the goal is to reach and impact the lives of at least 1 million people.the goal is to reach and impact the lives of at least 1 million people in the field.

 Literacy and Vocational Training